HadrienG2/phalanstery/README.md

 time during execution, opt to wait for a list of events.
 This effectively creates a dynamic event-based task dependency graph, which is a very powerful primitive when composing complex asynchronous computations.

-By design, this execution model makes it hard to accidentally create a cyclic dependency graph which would result in program deadlock.
+By design, this execution model makes it hard to accidentally create a cyclic dependency graph, which would result in a deadlock.
 This improves usability and voids the need for expensive and complex runtime cycle detection algorithms.

 A task is scheduled for execution as soon as a CPU core is available, and then has multiple avenues for